 A native Texan, John now resides in Rancho Mirage, California with his wife, and their dog Otis.
 They have two adult children who also live and work in southern California.

 Rahsaan J. Tilford is Deputy General Counsel for the Agua Caliente Band of Cahuilla Indians and has served the Tribe since 2016.
-Mr. Tilford has more than 16 years of experience working with governmental organizations, and has focused his practice on federal Indian law, real estate, land use and zoning, contracts, taxation, economic development, construction, water and environmental law, and gaming.
+Mr. Tilford has almost 20 years of experience working with governmental organizations, and has focused his practice on federal Indian and municipal law, contracts, risk management, taxation, real estate, land use and zoning, economic development, construction, and gaming.

-Mr. Tilford also assists the Tribe with drafting and reviewing contracts, ordinances, and resolutions, and representing the Tribe in contract negotiations and various project developments.
+Mr. Tilford also assists the Tribe with drafting and reviewing contracts, ordinances, and resolutions, and representing the Tribe in negotiations on various projects.

 Prior to joining the Tribe, Mr. Tilford was Assistant City Attorney for the city of Oxnard, Deputy City Attorney for the cities of Colton, Fontana, Gardena, and Desert Hot Springs, and Interim City Attorney for the city of Rialto.